andikleen/perf-gcov/README.md

 - Much less mature.
 - Not a nightmare to build (I hope)
 - Much simpler (but only focussed on the gcc job)
+- Currently only supports Intel+LBR
+- Some differences in output due to differences in dwarf processing
 - Supports streaming mode to not save individual samples to disk.
 - Supports online mode for automatic background profiling
 - Supports wrappers to inject profile feedback into existing build systems with minimal changes.
-- Some differences in output due to differences in dwarf processing
-- Currently only supports Intel+LBR
+- Currently slower (but can be parallelized)[^1].
+For larger input files usually less memory consumption because it doesn't load the full file.

 ## AFDO LTO build wrapper